everard/SELENE-Device/README.md

 SELENE Device is a 3D graphics rendering engine.
-It is cross-platform, but currently it has only Windows renderer.
+It is cross-platform, and currently has Windows and Android renderers.
 For programming style guidlines see GUIDELINES.txt.

 CONFIGURATION & COMPILATION
 ===========================